ashrafrauf/arrhythmia-vision-classifier/README.md

 <br>

 ## Model Training and Evaluation
-This study optimises six key hyperparameters and retrain using the optimal configuration on the training set, then evaluates on the hold-out test set.
+This study optimises six key hyperparameters and retrains using the optimal configuration on the training set, then evaluates on the hold-out test set.
 - Hyperparameter optimisation is done in two stages.
 The first stage only optimises the classification head via a grid search.
 The second stage fine-tunes all layer, first by doing a Bayes search, followed by a grid search around the optimal configuration identified by the Bayes search.
 - All the training-related scripts are available in `analysis/src` - details for each script, including relevant arguments and expected output, are provided within each script and function's docstrings.
 - For this study, prototyping was done locally while the main experiments are conducted on the university's HPC.
 The slurm scripts are available in `analysis/slurm`.